scott-knight/linux-on-windows-11/install-debian.md

 <br/>

+If that doesn't work, I'm not sure what to tell you.
+WSL changes often and it requires vigilence to keep it working as expected.

-You are ready to move to the [NEXT SETUP STEP](https://github.com/scott-knight/linux-on-windows-11/blob/main/customize-linux.md)
+If everything looks like it works as expected, you're ready to move to the [NEXT STEP](https://github.com/scott-knight/linux-on-windows-11/blob/main/customize-linux.md)

 [PREVIOUS](https://github.com/scott-knight/linux-on-windows-11/blob/main/configure-windows-terminal.md)